apache/doris/docs/en/installing/install-deploy.md

 	BE nodes need to be added in FE before they can join the cluster.
 You can use mysql-client([Download MySQL 5.7](https://dev.mysql.com/downloads/mysql/5.7.html)) to connect to FE:

-	`./mysql-client -h host -P port -uroot`
+	`./mysql-client -h fe_host -P query_port -uroot`

-	The host is the node IP where FE is located; the port is the query_port in fe/conf/fe.conf; the root account is used by default and no password is used to login.
+	The fe_host is the node IP where FE is located; the query_port in fe/conf/fe.conf; the root account is used by default and no password is used to login.

 	After login, execute the following commands to add each BE:

-	`ALTER SYSTEM ADD BACKEND "host:port";`
+	`ALTER SYSTEM ADD BACKEND "be_host:heartbeat_service_port";`

-	The host is the node IP where BE is located; the port is heartbeat_service_port in be/conf/be.conf.
+	The be_host is the node IP where BE is located; the heartbeat_service_port in be/conf/be.conf.

 * Start BE